Phoenixrr2113/Orchestrator-MCP/docs/old-plan.md

-# Doppl: Enhanced Augment Code MCP Server
+# Doppl: Enhanced  Code MCP Server

 ## Project Overview
-Build a better version of Augment Code as an MCP (Model Context Protocol) server that other clients can use.
+Build a better version of  Code as an MCP (Model Context Protocol) server that other clients can use.
 This will be developed iteratively, starting with basic MCP server setup and gradually adding tools and functions one by one.

 ## Goals
-- Create a comprehensive MCP server that mirrors and enhances Augment Code's capabilities
+- Create a comprehensive MCP server that mirrors and enhances  Code's capabilities
 - Enable any MCP-compatible client to access advanced coding assistance tools
 - Build iteratively with testing at each step
 - Maintain high code quality and documentation